RedisMadani/GoodAsOldPhones/README.md

-# ScrollNavTabApp
+# GoodAsOldPhones

 ## Description:
-ScrollNavTabApp is a beginner-friendly iOS app that showcases the use and implementation of essential UI components in iOS development.
+GoodAsOldPhones is a beginner-friendly iOS app that showcases the use and implementation of essential UI components in iOS development.
 This app provides a comprehensive demonstration of the Tab Bar Controller, Navigation Controller, Scroll View, Table View, and Storyboard.

 ## Features: